Radware/CWAAP-Venafi/README.md

 ## How to use:

+### Get the driver script:
+Download the driver script from this repository or from Venafi's marketplace.

 ### Create Policy:
-Contact Venafi support to download the driver script or download it directly from Venafi's marketplace.

 Open your Venafi platform and create a new policy, named **Radware Cloud WAAP** (or any other relevant name).

 Click **Save**.